learnk8s/learnk8s.io/src/gatekeeper/content.md

 To use the policy from the `ConstraintTemplate`, you need a Constraint.

-Create a new file, `check_labels_constraints.yaml` with the following contents:
+Create a new file, `check_labels_constraints.yaml` with the following content:

 ```yaml|title=check_labels_constraints.yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1